riugamine/libelulas-frontend/.trae/rules/project_rules.md

-use the lib/data/ for all the data fetching use fontawesome for all the icons use pnpm as the package manager
+use the lib/data/ for all the data fetching use fontawesome for all the icons use pnpm as the package manager mantain the code clean and readable mantain the mobile first design